I’ve always had a thing for numbers and people, so consulting and finances was a good marriage of the two.

 Michael Hammelburger received his MBA from the Loyola University Sellinger School of Business in Baltimore, Maryland, in 2010.
-Since then, Michael has been working as a financial consultant for small and mid-sized businesses.
-In 2019, Michael founded the Bottom Line Group, an expense reduction consulting firm helping companies reduce their expenses by thousands of dollars by focusing on areas not typically looked at by the leadership team.
+Since then, Michael has worked as a financial consultant for small and mid-sized businesses.
+In 2019, Michael founded the Bottom Line Group, a consulting firm helping companies reduce their expenses by thousands of dollars by focusing on areas not typically looked at by the leadership team.

 I’ve always had a thing for numbers and people, so consulting and finances was a good marriage of the two.

 I don’t think there is such a thing as a typical day in my world.
 I try to do my sales calls before the day starts and finish all the must-dos first.
 I try to reconnect with at least one client a day just to check in, and that is when I handle appointments, seminars, and put out fires.

 People’s finances are the most important item they typically have after their families, and it is so rewarding helping them navigate [their finances].
 At the same time, it’s a very sensitive topic, and it can be really challenging, as well.

 Continuous learning is a high priority for me, and getting the MBA just seemed like something that would pay dividends for my career.